 On the web, the Special interest Group Luftwaffe in Norway has a page with a brief chronology of known events in the history of the unit.
 This includes a list of known victories, losses and pilots as well as some strength figures.
 There is a lot of information there — some Petrick had, some he didn’t — but no sources are given and so I have been reluctant to incorporate all of it into this article (although it would fill some of the holes in my own chronology).
 Anyway check out their site, it has some very interesting things on it.

 Since this article first appeared I have received invaluable help from Marcel Hogenhuis and Rod McKenzie.
 Rod had further information from Keilig’s Flugbuch and pointed me to some ULTRA messages I’d missed and which I was able to check out soon after at the National Archives (and I found a couple more myself).
+In 2017 he generously forwarded more information from Freiburg about the unit's strength and re-equipment.
 Marcel was able to tell me that the Staffel’s lone He 219 had originally served with I./NJG 1 and that Hüschens had arrived there to collect it on 29 June 1944.
-Michaël (SES) Svejgaard pointed me to his own website's page on flights between Britain and Sweden (linked later on this page).
-Russell supplied the information about the Stirling shot down on 28 December 1944.
+The late Michaël (SES) Svejgaard pointed me to his own website's page on flights between Britain and Sweden (linked later on this page).
+Russell Guest supplied the information about the Stirling shot down on 28 December 1944 and Theo Boiten identified the Lancaster that fell on the 31st of that month.

 It seems that for its first several months, the Staffel was solely equipped with the Bf 110 but Petrick says that training on the Ju 88 began during June 1944.
 On 8 July Fliegerführer 4 directed that crews of Nachtjagdtaffel Finnland with 1.(F)/22 who were retrained on the Ju 88 should be detached to 1.(F)/120 at Stavanger.
 They were to be given an hour of two of flying time so that their hosts could pass on experience gained with the BMW 801.
 For some reason the arrival of the night fighter crews and the start and end of their training were to be reported by SAGr.
-131. On the 18th, the Luftwaffe Führungsstab recorded that Nachtjagdstaffel Finnland had now been allocated “B4” as its unit identification code.
+131. On the 18th, the Luftwaffe Führungsstab formally established Nachtjagdstaffel Finnland for a period of six months and allocated “B4” as its unit identification code.

 On 12 October the Allies learned, apparently from the Y-Service, that three Ju 88s were to leave Bodø at 13.00 GMT for Trondheim-Hommelvik.
 In fact Bodø reported the departure of seven machines — three Ju 88s and four Bf 110s “of the ‘A’ Staffel of an unknown unit (with marking B4)” — from 14.10 hrs. , bound for Trondheim-Vaernes.
 Bletchely Park's Operational Watch speculated that the movements might be connected to “considerable activity by Ju 88’s in N. Norway” the day before.
 It was thought that these machines might belong either to “a unit not previously identified in Norway or to “what used to be 11./ZG 26” and that they might be engaged in covering shipping following an Army request for stronger escorts for convoys evacuating troops from Northern Norway.
 On the 13th, the same seven aircraft returned to Bodø, monitoring disclosing that they were three Ju 88s and four Bf 110s.
 The RAF thought that they might be “a heavy fighter Staffel specialising in convoy escort” since such protection had recently been requested in Northern Norway.